c1982/awsdtc/README.md

 ### Motivation;

-We have a continious cost optimization case on AWS.
+We have a continuous cost optimization case on AWS.
 Especially the Data Transfer tab on the Bills screen is quite long and it takes a long time to understand which areas are used more.

 Another need is to catch unusual Data Transfers in our infrastructure.
-For example, in our infrastructure, it is not possible to get traffic from Tokyo to Sao Paulo, but thanks to this vehicle, we can see and solve it.
+For example, in our infrastructure, it is not possible to get traffic from Tokyo to Sao Paulo, but thanks to this tool, we can see and solve it.

 General:
 ![](./ss-explorer.png)